- Effective acne spot treatment

 Warnings for Acnecide Topical Gel

-- Avoid contact with eyes, mouth, the lining of the nose.
+- Avoid contact with the eyes, mouth, and lining of the nose

 - Acnecide can possibly cause swelling and blistering of the skin

-- Acnecide can bleach hair and coloured fabrics (this includes clothing, towels and bed linen), so care should be taken to avoid contact of Acnecide gel with these.
+- Acnecide can bleach hair and coloured fabrics, so care should be taken to avoid contact of

 Other ingredients: docusate sodium, disodium edetate, poloxamer 182, Carbomer 940, propylene glycol, acrylates copolymer, glycerol, colloidal anhydrous silica, purified water, sodium hydroxide to adjust the pH.